Hoyg/Java-CI-CD-with-Jenkins/README.md

 ## Exercise 1: Configure Jenkins Plugins

-Now that the Jenkins server is setup and configured for use, let's install and configure the plugins required for the lab.
+Now that the Jenkins server is configured for use, let's install and configure the plugins required for the lab.
 There are 3 plugins - *Maven Integration*, *Azure Credential plugin* and *Azure App Service* that are required for the lab. **Maven Integration** plugin helps to build projects that use Apache Maven in Jenkins. **Azure App Service** plugin provides Jenkins native capability to continuously deploy to Azure Web Apps.**Azure Credential plugin** is required to add Azure Service Principal in the Jenkins server.

 1. Access the Jenkins server, click **Manage Jenkins** on the home page and then choose **Manage Plugins**.
 Select the **Available** tab and search for `maven-plugin`.